-Tell us a little bit about yourself and your life.
-Not necessarily music-related!
+Tell us a little bit about yourself, your music-making, and your life.

-I have recently graduated from the University of Glasgow with a Bachelor of Music degree and am beginning my career as a freelance musician: performing, teaching, and doing community music projects.
+I graduated from the University of Glasgow with a Bachelor of Music degree in 2018 and have begun my career as a freelance musician: performing, teaching, and doing community music projects.
 I’m a friendly and inquisitive character; I like to learn new things and explore new places.
 I’m a sociable person who likes to meet new people; spend time with family and friends; and play/create music with others.
-I am also very caring and like to help and look out for others.
+As well as playing in Nevis, I also play with a 9-piece pop-jazz collective called Rubix that fuses the sounds of jazz with pop, rock, folk, D&B, and house etc. I also create my own music using my violin and a loop pedal.

 How did you first get into music?